 Socioeconomic and Class Issues in Higher Education KC Chair-Elect

-We are writing to formally express our interest in applying to become the Co-Chairs for the NASPA Socioeconomic and Class Issues Knowledge Community.
-We believe that our previous professional experience, our leadership experience in various professional organizations, and our research interests has given us the skills needed to be successful in this role.
+I am writing to formally express our interest in applying to become the Co-Chair for the NASPA Socioeconomic and Class Issues Knowledge Community.
+I believe that my previous professional experience, leadership experience in various professional organizations, and research interests have given me the skills needed to be successful in this role.

 While I am just beginning my doctoral studies and haven’t found my exact research topic yet, my work will deal with how socioeconomic status and class impact the student experience and how the academy can better assist them.
 I am confident that my work in the Educational Leadership program at Texas A&M University-Corpus Christi will aid in the SCIHE Co-Chair role as I learn best practices, continue to develop my educational belief system, and work towards expanding the knowledge regarding seriocomic and class issues as related to college students.

-Our platform for the SCIHE will be twofold.
+My platform for the SCIHE will be twofold.
 Dr. Shonda Goward and Mitchell Holston, the current SCIHE co-chairs, have put in place a powerful agenda for this Knowledge Community that will be continued in the coming years.
-As such, we will keep working on the following items from their platform during our tenure:
+As such, I will keep working on the following items from their platform during my tenure:

 - Collaborate with other KC’s to bring awareness to intersectionalities with socioeconomic status and class of students in higher education for professionals to better understand, support, and guide these students.

 - Provide professional development and learning opportunities for professionals to assess, evaluate, and research their institutional support structures from a social justice and class lens